 We all love getting holiday greetings in our mailbox (or in our inbox), but we the ones that are mass-produced from businesses and vendors?
 We don’t pay much attention to those.
 If you are going to send something, it needs to be creative, personalized and different.

-Rather than the generic “Happy Holidays!”or “Happy New Year from Our Team,” why not get a little creative?
-We’ve done the heavy-lifting for you and brainstormed creative ideas that would be so fun (and so much more interesting) for both clients (and prospective clients!) to receive this year.
-Whether you physically send cards in the mail, or create an email newsletter that includes one of these ideas, it’s not to late to change things up!
+Rather than the generic “Happy Holidays!” or “Happy New Year from Our Team,” why not get a little creative?
+We’ve done the heavy lifting for you and brainstormed creative ideas that would be so fun (and so much more interesting) for both clients (and prospective clients!) to receive this year.
+Whether you physically send cards in the mail or create an email newsletter that includes one of these ideas, it’s not too late to change things up!

 1. Send an Office Infographic

 People love visuals, but that doesn’t mean you can’t think beyond including just your basic team photo.
 This playful infographic is a great way to lighten up the mood and put a smile on your clients’ faces.
 You could copy the example below and share “a few favorite things,” or you might list out the places your team traveled to, or the gifts you are most excited to give this year.
 Not design-savvy?
 That’s okay!
 Check out our fav and free design tools where you can get resources to create your own infographic for free.